-Exception to symmetry during the transitory period before MTRs are at costs
+3.5 Exception to symmetry during the transitory period before MTRs are at costs

 During the last years, we observed significant reductions of MTRs level in Europe, but despite these decreases, many NRAs did not reach the real cost level yet.
-As is well established, MTRs should be set at costs in the long term, and indeed symmetrically across operators in the long term (notwithstanding the considerations of this paper).
+As is well established, MTRs should be set at costs as soon as possible, and indeed symmetrically across operators in the long term (notwithstanding the considerations of this paper).
 Where MTRs of incumbents/entrants are not yet regulated to cost, competitive distortions may appear, some potentially at the expense of the smaller operator.

 The following exception to symmetry is not an assistance to take into account an entry delay, rather this is a compensation to take into account the delay to implement the cost orientation, and particularly the consequent competitive adverse effect of above-cost MTRs on small operators.
-In particular, in the transitional period before MTRs are regulated at cost, this may create a situation whereby smaller operators are unduly competitively disadvantaged.
+In particular, in this still ongoing short transitional period before MTRs are actually regulated at cost, this may create a situation whereby smaller operators are unduly competitively disadvantaged.
 This disadvantage could arise where certain retail price structures - on-net/off-net price differentials - that may result from high MTRs create a net outflow of traffic for smaller operators.
 This mechanism and the associated assumptions and competitive implications are explained further below.